 If your pet develops any of the following serious side effects, stop giving primidone and seek emergency veterinary medical attention; an allergic reaction (difficulty breathing, closing of the throat, swelling of the lips, tongue, face, or hives); a rash; worsening of seizures; fever.
 Other less serious side effects may occur.
 Continue to give primidone and talk to your veterinarian if your pet experiences dizziness, poor coordination, or drowsiness; blurred vision; irregular back and forth movements of the eyes; or nausea and vomiting

 Possible interactions: Acetazolamide (Diamox), carbamazepine (Tegretol), ethosuximide (Zarontin), and methsuximide (Celontin) may decrease the effects of primidone and require a higher primidone dose.
 Phenytoin (Dilantin), ethotoin (Peganone), mephenytoin (Mesantoin), and isoniazid may increase the effects of primidone and require a lower primidone dose.
-Carbamezepine (Tegretol) blood levels may increase when given with primidone.
+Carbamazepine (Tegretol) blood levels may increase when given primidone.
 The carbamazepine dose may need to be adjusted lower.
-CNS depressants, valproic acid and chloramphenicol may increase the effect of primidone.
-Primidone may decrease the effect of coumadin, corticosteroids (such as prednisone), beta blockers (such as atenolol), theophylline and metronidazole.
-Use with caution when giving primidone with furosemide, griseofulvin or rifampin.
+CNS depressants, valproic acid, and chloramphenicol may increase the effect of primidone.
+Primidone may decrease the effect of coumadin, corticosteroids (such as prednisone), beta-blockers (such as atenolol), theophylline, and metronidazole.
+Use caution when giving primidone with furosemide, griseofulvin, or rifampin.

 Keep out of the reach of children and other pets.

 Dogs (all weights) The usual dose in dogs is 2.3-6.8 mg per pound of pet’s body weight per day in 2 or 3 divided doses.
 Primidone can be given with food.
 Allow plenty of water for your pet to drink.